 - College Student, Abilene Christian University

-Telemedicine and telecounseling services allow colleges to concretely demonstrate commitment to students and families.
-Around-the-clock access to quality care can give both students and parents valuable peace of mind.
+Telehealth and telecounseling services allow colleges to concretely demonstrate commitment to students and families.
+Around-the-clock access to quality care and counseling services can give both students and parents valuable peace of mind.

 Parents worry about college-age kids.
 They know students get sick due to stress, lack of sleep, poor diet, or behaviors from sexual activity to drug use.
 Care offered directly through their phones fits the student lifestyle and suits the private nature of the issues they may be facing.

-When families know all students have immediate access to healthcare, they can be confident that the overall environment is healthier and safer for their child.
+When families know all students have immediate access to healthcare and counseling, they can be confident that the overall environment is healthier and safer for their child.

 The physical and mental health of a student population can be directly correlated to the strength of the college.
 When students are supported and empowered to make good healthcare decisions, colleges see: